-Lately, it seems that Colorado can’t make up its mind if it’s winter or spring.
-It can be 70 degrees and sunny one day, then 20 degrees and snowing the next.
-With the fluctuation of weather, many Coloradans, like myself, are not only frustrated but desperate to venture out in the warm weather even more so now that we've had a taste of the cold.
-But don’t let the cold weather stop you from having a good time.
-Enjoy these 9 year-round hikes, no matter the weather Colorado throws at us!
+Lately, it seems that Colorado can’t make up its mind if it’s summer or fall.
+It can be 75 degrees and sunny one day, then cold and rainy the next.
+Enjoy these nine year-round hikes, no matter the weather Colorado throws at us!

 Red Rocks Park